g5becks/cbor-db/README.md

 # Cbor-DB

 An embedded database for typescript and nodejs.
-Built as a tiny wrapper around leveldb using [borc](https://www.npmjs.com/package/borc) for encoding.
+Built as a tiny wrapper around [level](https://www.npmjs.com/package/level) using [borc](https://www.npmjs.com/package/borc) for encoding.

 ## Overview

 Cbor-DB is a performant database designed for embedded projects and low traffic web apps.
 It uses [cbor](https://cbor.io/) for encoding instead of json which enables smaller storage size as well as storage of arbitrary blobs.

-Cbor-DB is based on [Depot-DB](https://www.npmjs.com/package/depot-db), like Depot-DB, it has a different, yet familiar query language.
+Cbor-DB is loosely based on [Depot-DB](https://www.npmjs.com/package/depot-db), like Depot-DB, it has a different, yet familiar query language.
 Typescript.

 In cbor-db the "where" is a function that is passed all of the documents in the db.

 If the function returns true, the document is added to the collection, otherwise it is ignored.
+This is simple and yet performs well thanks to the use of [streams](https://www.npmjs.com/package/level#dbcreatereadstreamoptions).

 The same goes for "sort".
 The sort function is passed two documents ("a" and "b") and returns a number determining which one goes first.
 If the sort function returns a number greater than